 In 1947, Selene revealed a bit about herself – she worked only with photographer she liked, was easy to make enemies because she chose to do things her own way.
 She never went below 40$ an hour for a session and never worked before noon.
 She lived in Long Island and raised pet poodles in her house.

 In August 1947, Selene married millionaire Albert George Rupp in Garden City.
 They divorced in 1949 and she married John Wendell Anderson II in Grosse Point, Michigan that same year.
 John was born on September 16, 1923 in Pittsburgh, Pennsylvania.
 In his later years, Anderson was described as a former industrialist, world traveler, avid sports fisherman and golf enthusiast.
 He came from a prominent Michigan family.
 They had two sons: John and Christopher.
 They divorced in 1957.
 In 1958, Jack married starlet Lisa Ferraday.

 On January 2, 1958, she married her third millionaire, William Weaver.
 That year, it was revealed that Selene was a passionate deep sea fisher, dabbled in painting for a time, was a good piano player (Chopin being her favorite), that she played bridge frequently, that she was an arm chair golfer and a frustrated interior designer.
 Her favorite piece of jewelry was her husbands Phi Beta Kappa Key that she wore on a bracelet.
-The couple moved to New York not long after.
+The couple moved to New York not long after they wed.